'Burnout' is a word that we often hear in the creative industries, and not just from people who run their businesses.

 Be kind to yourself

 Sleep right, eat well and exercise daily to be healthy, happy and able to deal with life and its ongoing challenges.
-Be good to yourself to ensure your mental, physical and emotional well-being is top notch and firing on all cylinders.
+Be kind to yourself to ensure your mental, physical and emotional well-being is top-notch and firing on all cylinders.

 Burnout can often be the result of too much work.
 In which case, become savvy at saying ‘no’ and ensure you have a manageable workload.
 If you freelance, learn to say ‘no’ to family and friends who might want your help for free.
 If you’re employed, speak to your boss if colleagues are delegating too much work.
 Set boundaries, so you don’t overextend yourself.

 Burnout could be the result of too much work or a difficult client or project.
 In which case, change things to avoid burnout.
 Ditch a client or speak to your boss about switching things around.
 Don’t be afraid to take steps to reduce stressful situations in your life.
 Your health and happiness are far more important.